 Once this valve has been installed, it must be tested, and the installer must notify the water authorities regarding the status of works that have been carried out.
-Best practice is to service the valve every year to ensure it is in good working order.
+As outlined in the “Water Undertakers’ Approved Installation Method” (AIM) Document, published on the WRAS website, it is essential the valve is tested every year to ensure that it is in good working order.

 The RPZ Valves from Reliance Valves are easy to maintain and service too.
 They come with dedicated test points as well as upstream and downstream water isolation to enable faster repair and maintenance works.

 For retrofit projects, choose Reliance Valves’ Compact RPZ Valves

 Whenever you are working on a commercial building, it is crucial to check that the water system is adequately protected against backflow.
 Particularly for properties built prior to 1999, it is even more important to check for RPZ Valves, as they were built before the UK Water Supply Regulations (Water Fittings) or Scottish Byelaws were implemented.

 But installing RPZ valves in older buildings comes with its own set of challenges, as they weren’t accounted for when the building was constructed.
 Meaning, you might have to work with limited space.
 For these projects especially, we have designed Reliance Valves’ Compact RPZ Valve.
 Available with ½” and ¾” size pipe connections, this valve can be installed in a confined area and could be fitted in either vertical or horizontal orientations to suit the application.